 Barbados was the first Caribbean country to launch a digital nomad visa, or as they call it – a Barbados Welcome Stamp.
 This remote work visa allows you to stay and work on a paradise island for up to 1 year.

-Since July 2020, digital nomads can chill out on Barbados beaches and swim with their turtles, while still count on the fastest fiber internet and mobile services.
+Since July 2020, digital nomads can chill out on Barbados beaches and swim with their turtles, while still counting on the fastest fiber internet and mobile services.
 The cost of living in this inviting scenery is still quite high, so weigh it all out!

 When your year of digital nomadism in Barbados expires, you can reapply again!